How to Unstick a Dog after Mating? – Itsaboutdog

 It is strictly suggested that the dog owners avoid helping the dog physically while getting stuck to each other during mating.
 This is because it can cause severe damage to the sex organs of both the male and the female.

-Whereas if an excessive force will be applied to the dogs, then the female dog can suffer from extreme pain, which can also be life-threatening.
+If excessive force is applied to the dogs, then the female dog can suffer from extreme pain, which can also be life-threatening.

 Do Neutered Dogs Also Get Stuck During Mating?